shiv915141/Handwriten-digit-recognition/README.md

 MINIST data collection of photographs of handwritten digits (0–9)
 # Methodology
-first we have run our 5 model at 10 epoch then at 50 and after that at 100. with a batch size of 128.we have used relu
-Activation function and softMax to. for evaluation training loss and traninng accurcy is considerd.
+first we have run our 5 model at 10 epoch then at 50 and after that at 100. with a batch size of 128.we have used relu as Activation function and softMax for evaluation training loss and traninng accurcy is considerd.
 #  mlp